-CST 1100 Introduction to Computer Systems (4 cl hrs, 3 cr) - IN-PERSON
+CST 1100 Introduction to Computer Systems (4 cl hrs, 3 cr) - IN-PERSON (priority registration for FRNYC schools)

 An overview of machine architecture, software development, software engineering, data organization, ethics, computer security and the theory of computing.
 The course will cover algorithms - the introduction to computer programming - and historical and evolutionary developments of computers.
 Individual lab assignments and team projects will require Microsoft Office applications to create Word documents, charts (Excel), presentations (PowerPoint) and manipulation of databases (Access).